crawl3r/bytesize/readme.md

 python3 bytesize.py -t xxx.xxx.xxx.xxx

 Currently:
-Allows custom scans in config file, use '<ip>' where the target would lie
+Allows custom scans in config file, use `<ip>` where the target would lie
 Performs scans on the target
 Outputs in terminal